dssalaza/MLMaverickProject/README.md

 # MLMaverickProject

-In this project you will be working on an unclean dataset that contains information of several thousands cars’ resale value that were obtained from UK’s craiglist.
-You will need to implement several linear regression techniques to predict the resale value of those car.
-There are two parts in this project
+In this project you will be working on a bank marketing dataset containing information of several thousands of direct phone marketing, performed by a banking institution in Portugal to offer their new bank term deposit product.
+The original data has more than 45000 with 20 features.
+You will be working on a 20% sample of the dataset with 17 features.
+Please see the last page of this document for the information about the dataset